 As communities confront the challenges and reap the rewards of cultivating belonging in an increasingly diverse King County, research bears out that social connection is not just an emotional need.
 Social isolation, real or perceived, is a greater predictor of reduced longevity than smoking or obesity.
 Isolation kills.
 Personal health requires interpersonal connection.

-This implementation plan is animated by a central concern for fostering connections among the people served by the levy and among the people who provide the levy’s services.
+This plan is informed by a central concern of fostering connections among the people served by the levy and among the people who provide the levy’s services.

 Examples of features of this plan that promote belonging and social connection include an entirely new set of social engagement programs that will connect isolated persons to larger communities, including community building programs for